It should not be assumed that this site is publicly accessible and it may be on private property. Do not trespass.

 Full Description

 A survey of the earthworks in Jackson Recreation Ground relating to Fort Pitt included a review of aerial photos dating from the 1940s.
 These showed activity on the site during the Second World War, including substantial building works.
-The function of these installations is not clear and no military activity on the site is recorded (1).
+These included linear defensive works, a small structure, possibly a machine gun emplacement, and a probable ARP reservoir.
+(1)

 <1> English Heritage, 2008, Fort Pitt, Chatham, Kent: An Earthwork Analysis of Jackson Recreation Ground.
 Survey Report (Unpublished document).
 SKE15972.